bkestelman/dasy-ml/README.md

 ## Examples
 ![](https://i.ibb.co/VY2Q2d9/gaussian-centroids-subplots.png)

 Above, the input X data is simply sampled from a Gaussian centered at the origin.
 Then, the data is labeled by creating random centroids and labeling each point according to its nearest centroid (similar to the first step in k-means).
 On the left with only 2 classes, the classes are linearly separable.
-With 3 or more classes, they are no longer linearly separable.
+With 3 or more classes, they are no longer linearly separable and the boundaries essentially form a Voronoi diagram.

 ## DataSynthesizers and Labelers
 The core of synthetic-data are DataSynthesizers and Labelers.